Dzi4dk/Dzi4dk/README.md

 **🪤 > Hi, I'm Dzi4dk, a 20 yo student who loves learning new things and being creative.**

-**👨‍🎓 > I am doing engineering studies and I will become an engineer in data science or in software development.**
+**👨‍🎓 > Currently doing engineering studies.
+Searching to work in data science or on artificial intelligence. **

 ### - 👨‍🍳 Languages that I learned -